edwardchoh/zmqbus-node/README.md

     * If nodes detect no heartbeat beyond this timeout (in msec), an election is called for.
     * Default: `6000`.
 Set to higher value if network is lossy.
   * `multicast_addr`
     * Nodes discover and elect each other through multicast UDP using this address.
-Nodes form a cluster identified by multicast_addr and multicast_port.
-To run multiple clusters in a single physical network change the multicast_addr or multicast_port.
+Nodes in a cluster are identified by `multicast_addr`:`multicast_port`.
+To run multiple clusters in a single physical subnet change `multicast_addr`:`multicast_port`.
     * Default: `'239.1.2.4'`.
 Set to any private multicast address, or set to '255.255.255.255' for subnet broadcast if the subnet router has issues with multicasting.
   * `multicast_port`
-    * See above
+    * See above.
     * Default: `45555`.
 Set to another port number (max.
 65535) to run multiple clusters on a physical subnet.

 Example: